wearedevx/llm-bash/README.md

 # LLM-Bash - A Wrapper for llm & Ollama made for your code editors

 This is the result of experiments with the visual-mode and command-line mode in vi.
-By combining a bash utility wrapping AI CLIs with the flow "Selection -> Run Shell Command on Selection" -> "Replace Selection", you gain powerful AI capabilities.
+By combining a bash utility wrapping AI CLIs with the flow "Selection -> Run Shell Command on Selection -> Replace Selection", you gain powerful AI capabilities.

 See my blog post [Follow up "vim + llm = 🔥": small things that awww](https://modernchaos.heytwist.com/p/follow-up-vim-llm-small-things-that-awww)